GitHub-HongweiZhang/batch-learn-wrapper/README.md

 ## how to use
     > bl_run.sh prefix training_data.csv test_data.csv

-prefix is used when caching tmp files.
+Prefix is used when caching tmp files.

 ## model
-The original implement of model is from github repo https://github.com/alno/batch-learn, which is called batch-learn.
+The original implementation of model is from github repo https://github.com/alno/batch-learn, which is called batch-learn.
 I add early stopping visualization to the model and make it possible to do parameter tuning on the dropout rate when using NN.